skygering/acoustic-eDNA/README.md

 `evl_names = cast_new_extension(asc_names, ".asc", ".evl")`

 Now that we have the .evl files, we want to find the .raw files (the acoustic data) that overlaps with the CTD trace in the .evl files.
 For this, we will run the `match_raw_evl` function, which needs a list of all the .evl files and a list of all of the raw files (see script for a way to get all .raw files in a directory).
-This depends on the .raw file names being of the form: cruise-DYmd-Thms.raw.
+This depends on the .raw file names being of the form: cruise-Dymd-Thms.raw.
 This function returns a dictionary with evl filenames as keys and a list of overlapping .raw files as values.
 If an outfile path is provided, this dictionary will be saved as a list called evl_raw_matches.list.
 This list can be read back into dictionary format with the function `evl_raw_dic_from_file`.
 The output file should look something like the following:

 ![evl_raw_pic](https://user-images.githubusercontent.com/60117338/124824644-84395300-df27-11eb-83ea-bd7b6ac5720a.png)

 We now want to split the CTD profile up into segments and identify at which segments eDNA samples were taken.
 Samples are only taken when the CTD trace plateau's at a single water depth for a prolonged time period. eDNA samples were taken at some of, but not all of, these plateaus.
-To analyze one case, a list of depths where eDNA samples are taken is needed, as well as the .evl file for that cast.
+To analyze one cast, a list of depths where eDNA samples are taken is needed, as well as the .evl file for that cast.
 After analysis, a nested dictionary for the cast will be returned with points within the trace tagged as being in a water "bottle" sample and futher witin a "useable" eDNA sample.
 This dictionary can be saved as a nested .json file.
 While this can be done by hand by running first `create_segments_dic` and then `mark_usable_depth`, it is recommended that you use `interactive_segment_maker` as this will allow you to dynamically update the classification if it doesn't look correct.
 If you do use `interactive_segment_maker`, make sure to note the possible needed changes tothe `atol_zero` equation (explained in code comments).

 Before running any of this, you should make a file with each line being cast number followed by the depths at which an eDNA sample was taken.
 Use `read_casts` to read this file into a dictionary.
 Here are a few lines of an example file (if you want the method to work you need the header):